The SKILS Team

 JF has done long, personal and challenging kayaks expeditions in the Arctic, Gulf of St Lawrence, Labrador and along almost the entire coastline of British Columbia including circumnavigating Haida Gwaii.

 JF is a pioneer of kayak fishing in Canada and developed kayak fishing courses and guided trips.
-He’s the author of books and training manuals and wrote the kayak fishing chapter in John’s Dowd classic book Sea Kayaking: A Manual for Long-Distance Touring.
+He’s the author of books and training manuals.
 He holds many diplomas, including a Master’s degree in Industrial Relations and a Bachelor of Art degree in Political Science from Laval University.

 He loves to communicate his passion of sea kayaking and use humour as a teaching tool.
 If you have never met JF before, it is easy to pick him out of the crowd, as his strong French-Canadian accent cannot hide him for long.